Const (computer programming): Other languages

 Other languages do not follow C/C++ in having constancy part of the type, though they often have superficially similar constructs and may use the const keyword.
 Typically this is only used for constants (constant objects).

 C# has a const keyword, but with radically different and simpler semantics: it means a compile-time constant, and is not part of the type.
+It is essentially equivalent to constexpr in C and C++.

 Nim has a const keyword similar to that of C#: it also declares a compile-time constant rather than forming part of the type.
 However, in Nim, a constant can be declared from any expression that can be evaluated at compile time.
 In C#, only C# built-in types can be declared as const; user-defined types, including classes, structs, and arrays, cannot be const.

+Rust has a const keyword similar to that of C#, which declares compile-time constants, functions, and other symbols.
+It is thus essentially equivalent to constexpr from C and C++.

-Java does not have const – it instead has final, which can be applied to local "variable" declarations and applies to the identifier, not the type.
+Java does not use const – it instead has final, which can be applied to local "variable" declarations and applies to the identifier, not the type.
 It has a different object-oriented use for object members, which is the origin of the name.
 The Java language specification regards const as a reserved keyword – i.e., one that cannot be used as variable identifier – but assigns no semantics to it: it is a reserved word (it cannot be used in identifiers) but not a keyword (it has no special meaning).
-It is thought that the reservation of the keyword occurred to allow for an extension of the Java language to include C++-style const methods and pointer to const type.
+The keyword was included as a means for Java compilers to detect and warn about the incorrect usage of C++ keywords.
 An enhancement request ticket for implementing const correctness exists in the Java Community Process, but was closed in 2005 on the basis that it was impossible to implement in a backwards-compatible fashion.

 The contemporary Ada 83 independently had the notion of a constant object and a constant keyword, with input parameters and loop parameters being implicitly constant.
 Here the constant is a property of the object, not of the type.

 JavaScript has a const declaration that defines a block-scoped variable that cannot be reassigned nor redeclared.
 It defines a read-only reference to a variable that cannot be redefined, but in some situations the value of the variable itself may potentially change, such as if the variable refers to an object and a property of it is altered.